 On August 13, 1973, each of the five men convicted and sentenced to eight (8) consecutive life terms.
 They were sentenced immediately and taken directly onto planes to the Federal prison system in the U.S.

 Ismael Ali was liberated to Cuba via an airplane hijacking in 1984.
 Raphael (Kwesi) Joseph was granted a pardon by the V.I. governor in 1992.
 Six years later Kwesi was mysteriously found dead of poison-laced drug overdose, after it was said that he was about to reveal evidence that would have exonerated at least one or more defendant.
 The remaining three spent 29 years in the Federal prison system in the U.S. before they were transferred into the custody of the colonial administration when the U.S. terminated its penal jurisdiction for all V.I.-based cases.
-This transfer is the basis of their habeas petitions calling for their release because, by law, when primary jurisdiction is relinquished the prisoners should be released.
+This transfer is the basis of the habeas petitions calling for their release because, by law, when primary jurisdiction is relinquished the prisoners should be released.
+This termination was discovered in 2015 while investigating why they had not been given parole hearings despite being eligible.

 Now in the CCA private prison system, in October 2017, they were transferred from Saguaro to Florence (not to be confused with the federal correctional institution in Florence operated by the federal government), and in February 2018 to Tallahatchie.